irisnet/irisnet/WHITEPAPER.md

   otherwise, use `Local`

-* `ProviderDeposit (int64)`: To create an effective binding, the provider must put down a deposit (in terms of iGas amount) that is greater than the value of the system parameter `MinProviderDeposit`; a larger deposit may imply more trustworthiness of the provider
+* `ProviderDeposit (int64)`: To create an effective binding, the provider must put down a deposit (in terms of IRIS token amount) that is greater than the value of the system parameter `MinProviderDeposit`; a larger deposit may imply more trustworthiness of the provider